-Note: In order to keep the Hold-Job operation simple, such a request is rejected when the job is in the 'processing' or 'processing-stopped' states.
-If an operation is needed to hold jobs while in these states, it will

-- be added as an additional operation, rather than overloading the Hold-Job operation.
-Then it is clear to 2298 clients by querying the Printer object's "operations-supported" (see Section 4.4.15) and the Job object's 2299 "job-state" (see Section 4.3.7) attributes which operations are possible.
-2300 Access Rights: The authenticated user (see section 8.3) performing this operation must either be the job 2301 owner or an operator or administrator of the Printer object (see Sections 1 and 8.5).
-Otherwise, the IPP 2302 object MUST reject the operation and return: 'client-error-forbidden', 'client-error-not-authenticated', or 2303 'client-error-not-authorized' as appropriate.
-2304 3.3.5.1 Hold-Job Request 2305 The groups and operation attributes are the same as for a Cancel-Job request (see section 3.3.3.1), with the 2306 addition of the following Group 1 Operation attribute: 2307 "job-hold-until" (type3 keyword | name(MAX)): 2308 The client OPTIONALLY supplies this Operation attribute.
-The IPP object MUST support this 2309 operation attribute in a Hold-Job request, if it supports the "job-hold-until" Job template attribute in 2310 create operations.
+- Note: In order to keep the Hold-Job operation simple, such a request is rejected when the job is in the 'processing' or 'processing-stopped' states.
+If an operation is needed to hold jobs while in these states, it will be added as an additional operation, rather than overloading the Hold-Job operation.
+Then it is clear to clients by querying the Printer object's "operations-supported" (see Section 4.4.15) and the Job object's "job-state" (see Section 4.3.7) attributes which operations are possible. - Access Rights: The authenticated user (see section 8.3) performing this operation must either be the job owner or an operator or administrator of the Printer object (see Sections 1 and 8.5).
+Otherwise, the IPP object MUST reject the operation and return: 'client-error-forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate.

+3.3.5.1 Hold-Job Request

+The groups and operation attributes are the same as for a Cancel-Job request (see section 3.3.3.1), with the addition of the following Group 1 Operation attribute:

+"job-hold-until" (type3 keyword | name(MAX)):

+The client OPTIONALLY supplies this Operation attribute.
+The IPP object MUST support this operation attribute in a Hold-Job request, if it supports the "job-hold-until" Job template attribute in create operations.
 See section 4.2.2.
-The IPP object SHOULD support the "job-hold-until" Job 2311 Template attribute for use in job create operations with at least the 'indefinite' value, if it supports 2312 the Hold-Job operation.
-Otherwise, a client cannot create a job and hold it immediately (without 2313 picking some supported time period in the future).
-2314 If supplied and supported as specified in the Printer's "job-hold-until-supported" attribute, the IPP 2315 object copies the supplied operation attribute to the Job object, replacing the job's previous "job-2316 hold-until" attribute, if present, and makes the job a candidate for scheduling during the supplied 2317 named time period.
-2318 If supplied, but either the "job-hold-until" Operation attribute itself or the value supplied is not 2319 supported, the IPP object accepts the request, returns the unsupported attribute or value in the 2320 Unsupported Attributes Group according to section 3.1.7, returns the 'successful-ok-ignored-or-2321 substituted-attributes, and holds the job indefinitely until a client performs a subsequent Release-Job 2322 operation.
-2323 If the client (1) supplies a value that specifies a time period that has already started or the 'no-hold' 2324 value (meaning don't hold the job) and (2) the IPP object supports the "job-hold-until" operation 2325 attribute and there are no other reasons to hold the job, the IPP object MUST accept the operation 2326 and make the job be a candidate for processing immediately (see Section 4.2.2).
-2327 If the client does not supply a "job-hold-until" Operation attribute in the request, the IPP object 2328 MUST populate the job object with a "job-hold-until" attribute with the 'indefinite' value (if IPP 2329 - 2332 3.3.5.2 Hold-Job Response object supports the "job-hold-until" attribute) and hold the job indefinitely, until a client performs a
+The IPP object SHOULD support the "job-hold-until" Job Template attribute for use in job create operations with at least the 'indefinite' value, if it supports the Hold-Job operation.
+Otherwise, a client cannot create a job and hold it immediately (without picking some supported time period in the future).

+If supplied and supported as specified in the Printer's "job-hold-until-supported" attribute, the IPP object copies the supplied operation attribute to the Job object, replacing the job's previous "jobhold-until" attribute, if present, and makes the job a candidate for scheduling during the supplied 2217 named time period.
+2218

+If supplied, but either the "job-hold-until" Operation attribute itself or the value supplied is not supported, the IPP object accepts the request, returns the unsupported attribute or value in the Unsupported Attributes Group according to section 3.1.7, returns the 'successful-ok-ignored-orsubstituted-attributes, and holds the job indefinitely until a client performs a subsequent Release-Job operation.

+If the client (1) supplies a value that specifies a time period that has already started or the 'no-hold' value (meaning don't hold the job) and (2) the IPP object supports the "job-hold-until" operation attribute and there are no other reasons to hold the job, the IPP object MUST accept the operation and make the job be a candidate for processing immediately (see Section 4.2.2).

+If the client does not supply a "job-hold-until" Operation attribute in the request, the IPP object MUST populate the job object with a "job-hold-until" attribute with the 'indefinite' value (if IPP object supports the "job-hold-until" attribute) and hold the job indefinitely, until a client performs a Release-Job operation.

+3.3.5.2 Hold-Job Response

-2333 The groups and attributes are the same as for a Cancel-Job response (see section 3.3.3.2).
+The groups and attributes are the same as for a Cancel-Job response (see section 3.3.3.2).
+2233